usatpath01/serverless_loganalysis/README.md

 3 directories, 9 files
 ```

-l.
-To Build the image:
+1. To Build the image:
 `sudo docker-compose build`
-l.
-To Run containers:
+1. To Run containers:
 `sudo docker-compose up`
-l.
-To Run a container
+1. To Run a container
 `sudo docker exec -it containername bash`
-l.
-To Stop the containers:
+1. To Stop the containers:
 `sudo docker-compose down`

 To Test the Application: